PaulHazelden/TheOtherPlace/README.md

 filling in  [this short
 form](https://forms.gle/WdtHYqaW535saqzB9).

-If that seems like too much work, there are a few pieces available from the [Detail](Detail.md) page which might explain what the book is about, and why this matters.
+If that seems like too much work, I have written a few short pieces, which are linked to from the [Detail](Detail.md) page.
+These aim to explain what the book is about, and why this matters.
 And if you think there is no point in even looking at them, do have a look at the very short page, [Hell Is Real](Hell_Is_Real.md),